WE NEED YOUR HELP TO PLANT MULTIPLE LGBTQIA+ COMMUNITY CENTERS IN GREATER AUSTIN

-We need centers so extraordinary and uniquely ours that every LGBTQIA+ and Ally person will want to visit often, participate in programming, and brag about it to their friends.
+We need centers so extraordinary and uniquely “Austin” that every LGBTQIA+ and Ally person will want to visit often, participate in programming, and brag about it to their friends.

 Our plan helps all local organizations serving LGBTQIA+ residents.
 Austin has vibrant organizations serving various segments of our community.
 We need to help them grow by connecting them with more funding, volunteers, and clients.

-Greater Austin’s LGBTQIA+ community has come up with a potential solution: the “Austin Outposts.”
+Through community engagement and formal research since 2015, Greater Austin’s LGBTQIA+ community has come up with a solution:

 - Where are there concentrations of LGBTQIA+ residents, so that we can locate permanent Austin Outposts nearby? (freeprideflag.com)